Masterpiece 2022: Sims Hilditch x Philip Mould

 The inspiration behind for the stand came from the juxtaposition of art and architecture in history.
-Firstly, the design must give a glimpse of what lies beyond the front façade, to invite the viewer inside and on a journey through the space.
+Firstly, the design had to give a glimpse of what lies beyond the front façade, to invite the viewer inside and on a journey through the space.
 Working with the symmetry of the space, we framed key views to focus on certain paintings and we introduced a series of arches to contrast with the straight lines and delight the eye.
-Lastly, we were inspired to create a dramatic palette to complement the beautiful rich colours which are present in the oil paintings.
+Lastly, we were inspired to create a dramatic palette to complement the beautiful rich colours present in the oil paintings.

-We selected a rich, deep aubergine colour which runs throughout the stand.
+For the walls, we selected a rich, deep aubergine colour which runs throughout the stand.
 This hue is relatively rare in nature, and the exotic colour has accordingly been considered sacred.
 This hue has been one of the most coveted and expensive colours throughout history—a consistent indication of wealth and feminine power and is often associated with royalty.
 We contrasted the aubergine walls with beautiful olives and natural linens on the fabrics to soften the bold, contemporary scheme and took a great deal of inspiration from paintings by Philip de Laszlo and Gerald Leslie Brockhurst.

 Image: L-R Nancy Woodward by Gerald Leslie Brockhurst; Oonagh Guinness by Philip de Laszlo and Phyllis Boyd by Ambrose McEvoy.